leemunroe/motherplate/README.md

 ## Features
 * Uses SCSS partials to help structure the CSS.
-* Uses Compass to take advantage of CSS3 mixins so you don't have to worry about browser prefixes (-webkit- etc.).
 * Responsive-ready 12-column grid system to work across all devices.
-* Uses Font-Awesome icon fonts for icons.
+* Uses Font Awesome icon fonts for icons.
 * Uses Normalize to reset browser styles.
 * Only enough CSS to get you started; minimal visual styling with this boilerplate.
 * Only the HTML/JS you need to get started; very little components with this boilerplate.